Biden to restore 3 national monuments cut by Trump

 But Utah’s governor called Biden’s decision a “tragic missed opportunity.”
 The president’s action “fails to provide certainty as well as the funding for law enforcement, research and other protections which the monuments need and which only Congressional action can offer,” Cox said in a statement released with other state leaders.

-Sen. Mitt Romney, R-Utah, also criticized Biden, saying in a tweet the president had “squandered the opportunity to build consensus” and find a permanent solution for the monuments.
+Utah Sen. Mitt Romney also criticized Biden, saying in a tweet the president had “squandered the opportunity to build consensus” and find a permanent solution for the monuments.

 “Yet again, Utah’s national monuments are being used as a political football between administrations,” Romney said Thursday.
 “The decision to re-expand the boundaries of Bears Ears and Grand Staircase-Escalante is a devastating blow to our state, local and tribal leaders and our delegation … today’s ‘winner take all’ mentality moved us further away from that goal.”